 There is a wealth of resources out on the interwebs to avail yourself of (here’s a really good one), but I still want to share my particular build and experiences with mine.

 You’ll need a chamber in which you can control temperature and humidity.
-The box will ideally be large enough to hold several hanging things at once, contain racks, and also allow for small appliances such as a humidifier, dehumidifier, or other heat source.
-I found a thermoelectric (as opposed to a compressor-based) wine refrigerator that holds 48 bottles.
-(It’s always easy to find good used fridges cheaply on sites/apps like craigslist, offerup, letgo, etc.) The seller was getting rid of it because it was too big for their space. $50.
+The box will ideally be large enough to hold several hanging things at once, contain racks, and also allow for small appliances such as a humidifier, dehumidifier, or heat source.
+I found a thermoelectric wine refrigerator (as opposed to a more common compressor-based) that holds 48 bottles.
+(It’s always easy to find good used fridges cheaply on sites/apps like craigslist, OfferUp, etc.) The seller was getting rid of it because it was too big for their space. $50.
 Deal!
 Small dorm fridges or even full-sized ones would work too if you have the room.
 This one has multiple metal racks (highly configurable and simple to keep clean), a manual dial control (which I would override anyway; more on that later); a light bulb with a toggle switch, a dark interior and smooth, easy-to-clean surfaces (i.e. not overly grooved or molded).

 I make copious use of wire shelving, and almost everything in my fermentarium is a wire shelving rack that’s on wheels.
 I wanted to keep the chamber way up off the floor, for cleanliness sake, and also to make it easier to access.
 So I managed to fit the box perfectly inside a 24 inch wide rack system.
 Now, it is a bit “front-heavy”, that is, the glass door is by far the heaviest part of the box, so if you’re going to build something like this, make sure you have enough counterweight low and towards the back end to keep it from tipping over.